adamant/adamant.language.design/principles.md

 ## Support Program Evolution

 Code changes over time, the language should make that process as smooth as possible.
 For example, requiring explicit override or hide keywords allows for a clear handling of the situation where a method is added to a base class that matches a method that was previously present only on a subclass.

+## Syntax Matters

+Syntax conveys style.
+For example, the abbrevated keywords of Rust lead to a culture of abbrevated and over shortened names.
+The Rust community settled on short package names.

+Familiar syntax can make it easier to learn the language.
+Consistent use of syntax for different language features can make things clearer.

+## Careful Review

+Each feature and syntax should be carefully reviewed to make sure it is in accord with all principles.
+Need to consider many sources.
+For example, Kevlin Henny's critisms of package names based on company names.
+I would not have thought to re-evaluate that.

+Review syntax and semantics across languages.
+Review reasons for language design.
+For example, should promises be hot or cold, or promises versus eventual values versus green threads.

+## Wierdness Budget

+## Be Wary of Untried Features and Syntax

+## Orthognality

+## Readability

+Code is most limited by readability.
+A little extra effort in writing the code for greater readability and clarity is worth it.

+## Only One Way to Do Things

+Versus langauges that are opposed to this.